FloripaCodeGurus/fcg_data_engineer_learning_guide/README.md

-# Python Data Engineering learnig guide by @floripacodegurus
+# 🧪 Python Data Engineering learnig guide by @floripacodegurus

 ## Overview

-This project provides a basic introduction to data engineering with Python.
-It covers setting up a Python environment, reading data from a CSV file, performing data validation and aggregations, and writing the results to a local SQLite or PostgreSQL databases.

-This is the steps for the basic part.
+This is a beginner-friendly Python project that demonstrates basic data engineering workflows:

+- Reading data from a CSV file
+- Performing aggregations using `pandas`
+- Writing results into a local SQLite or PostgreSQL database

+---

 ## Prerequisites